Sophie Winkleman: Film

 Winkleman's film credits include the lead roles in the films Shattered and Love Live Long, written and directed by Mike Figgis.
-Winkleman also played the comic role of Debbie Levine in Pathe's romantic comedy Suzie Gold and the older Susan Pevensie in the Disney film The Chronicles of Narnia: The Lion, the Witch and the Wardrobe.
+Winkleman played the comic role of Debbie Levine in Pathe's romantic comedy Suzie Gold and the older Susan Pevensie in the Disney film The Chronicles of Narnia: The Lion, the Witch and the Wardrobe.
 Other film roles include the leads in the shorts Seared, Love Letters, and The Lost Domain, a cinematic take on Alain-Fournier's Le Grand Meaulnes, and Post, directed by Debs Gardner-Paterson.

 Radio

 Winkleman is a regular in BBC Radio 4 comedy and drama.
 She is among the cast of comedy programmes such as Marcus Brigstocke's Giles Wemmbley-Hogg Goes Off, and such afternoon plays as Tea for Two.
 She played Polly Pot in P.G.
 Wodehouse's Uncle Fred in the Springtime with Alfred Molina and Rufus Sewell, Gloria in Bernard Shaw's You Never Can Tell, and Zoe in Alan Ayckbourn's Henceforward, alongside Jared Harris, all for Radio 4.
-She also played the role of Sasha in Von Ribbentrop's Watch, a historical drama, Anna Freud in the play Dr. Freud Will See You Now, Mrs. Hitler, by Laurence Marks and Maurice Gran, and the Amazon warrior princess Penthesilea alongside Alistair McGowan and Stephen Mangan in the Radio 4 comic fantasy series ElvenQuest, by Anil Gupta and Richard Pinto.
-She has also starred in several Doctor Who plays for Radio 4.
+She played the role of Sasha in Von Ribbentrop's Watch, a historical drama, Anna Freud in the play Dr. Freud Will See You Now, Mrs. Hitler, by Laurence Marks and Maurice Gran, and the Amazon warrior princess Penthesilea alongside Alistair McGowan and Stephen Mangan in the Radio 4 comic fantasy series ElvenQuest, by Anil Gupta and Richard Pinto.
+She has starred in several Doctor Who plays for Radio 4.

 Personal life

 Winkleman married Lord Frederick Windsor, the son of Prince and Princess Michael of Kent, in Hampton Court Palace on 12 September 2009.
 By virtue of her marriage, she became entitled to be styled as Lady Frederick Windsor, but continues to use her own name in her professional career.
-On 15 August 2013, the couple had a daughter, Maud Elizabeth Daphne Marina, who was born at the Ronald Reagan UCLA Medical Center in Los Angeles, and is the first grandchild of Prince and Princess Michael of Kent.
-Their second child, daughter Isabella Alexandra May, was born on 16 January 2016 at Chelsea and Westminster Hospital.
+On 15 August 2013, the couple had a daughter, who was born at the Ronald Reagan UCLA Medical Center in Los Angeles, and is the first grandchild of Prince and Princess Michael of Kent.
+Their second daughter was born in 2016 at Chelsea and Westminster Hospital.

-On 3 December 2017, it was reported that Winkleman had been seriously injured in a head-on car crash, suffering a broken back and foot.
-She was a back-seat passenger in a chauffeur-driven car when another vehicle struck her car after swerving to avoid a deer.
+In November 2017, Winkleman was seriously injured in a head-on car crash, suffering a broken back and foot.
+She was a back-seat passenger in a car when another vehicle struck her car after swerving to avoid a deer.
 It was reported that she would not suffer long-term problems, but faced weeks of recuperation.

-In June 2020, it was announced that she was the new royal patron of the Children's Surgery Foundation.
-The following month, it was announced that she would be the first female and newest patron of School-Home Support, and in June 2022 she presented the BBC Radio 4 Appeal on its behalf.
+In June 2020, she became royal patron of the Children's Surgery Foundation.
+The following month, she became first female patron of School-Home Support, and in June 2022, she presented the BBC Radio 4 Appeal on its behalf.

+In February 2025, she spoke at a conference for the Alliance for Responsible Citizenship, alongside figures including Jordan Peterson, Nigel Farage and Peter Thiel.